billr578/shipwire/README.md

 `endpoint` -  Endpoint base URL to use for requests.
 Specifying a value here will use that value is all Rails environments.
 Default is 'https://api.shipwire.com' for Rails production environment and 'https://api.beta.shipwire.com' for all other Rails environments.

-`server` - Server type to use for requests.
-Specifying a value here will use that value is all Rails environments.
-Available options are 'Production' and 'Test'.
-Default is 'Production' in Rails production environment and 'Test' in all other Rails environments.
-Note the capital P and T on the values.

 ## Testing